sy2002/QNICE-FPGA/hw/README.md

 possible to synthesize it for any suitably powerful FPGA board.

 This folder contains the FPGA vendor specific and board (hardware instance) specific files necessary to synthesize the QNICE-FPGA bitstream.
+Currently we are supporting these vendor/board/toolchain combinations:

+* Xilinx: Nexys4 DDR and NexysA7 using Vivado or ISE
+* Xilinx: MEGA65 using Vivado or ISE

 If your hardware is not included here, please read on at the next section:
 "General advise for porting".

 The structure of this folder is: